 The remainder of this paper is organized as follows.
 Section~\ref{sec:preliminary_concepts} outlines the basic definitions of smooth regression models.
 We present our novel approach to estimate smooth additive regression models with constraints in Section~\ref{sec:shape_constrained_regression}.
-Then, the MiSSOC approach to solve MINLPs is explained in detail in Section~\ref{sec:surrog}.
-The proposed methodology is then tested on MINLPlib instances \citep{bussieck2003minlplib}, as well as in a real case, the Hydro Unit Commitment problem \citep{borghetti2015optimal,Taktak2017}, in Section~\ref{sec:comput_results}.
+Then, the MISSOC approach to solve MINLPs is explained in detail in Section~\ref{sec:surrog}.
+Section~\ref{sec:demonstrative} presents a demonstrative example of MISSOC using the real-world Water Distribution Network problem \citep{bragalli2012optimal}.
+The proposed methodology is then tested in Section~\ref{sec:comput_results} on MINLPlib instances \citep{bussieck2003minlplib}, as well as in the real-world Hydro Unit Commitment problem \citep{borghetti2015optimal,Taktak2017}.
 Finally, Section~\ref{sec:conclusions} concludes the paper with final remarks and perspectives.